tailhook/vagga/docs/volumes.rst

       ``/dev``, ``/proc`` and ``/sys`` directories are empty.
 So you probably can't chroot into the filesystem in any sensible way.
 But having that folders empty is actually what is useful for use cases like deploying.

+.. volume:: Persistent

+   Makes a writable directory just for this container.
+It's similar to :volume:`BindRW` but creates a volume inside `.vagga/.volumes`

+   Example:;

+     commands:
+       postgres: !Volume
+         volumes:
+           /var/lib/postgres: !Persistent { name: "postgres" }
+         run: ...

+   There are a few reasons to use :volume:`Persistent` over :volume:`BindRW`:

+   1. User don't need to create the directories
+   2. When running vagga in VM it's a common practice to use more efficient (or more featureful, like supporting hardlinks) filesystem for `.vagga`
+   3. It may be a little bit clearer than throwing all that writable stuff into workdir (for example your `.vagga` is already in `.gitignore`)

+   Options:

+   name
+     **(required)** Name of the volume.
+Multiple containers using same name will mount same volume (same instance of volume).
+Multiple volumes in single container may reference same volume too.
+We currently don't support mounting subvolumes but we may do in future.